linaphp/lina/README.md

 ```

 ### Folder structure
+Lina is best suited for a simple blog.
+The folder structure is as follows:
 ```
 content/
     posts/
         2020-11-01-hello.md
     index.md
 resources/
     views/
 public/
+    images/
+    style.css
 ```

-There are some function that you can use to get content from your site.
+There are some functions that you can use to get content from your site.

 ### Get all content in a directory